-In accordance with UW Guidelines Pertaining to Learning Resources and Field Trips students are NOT required to make any purchase for a course where the item is over \$50 or worth more than 20% of the student's grade.
-Although the MVC assignments have received approval from the SJU Acting Dean as well as the Associate Vice-President at the University of Waterloo, these assignments exceed the 20% threshold and therefore students have the option of completing alternative assignments that do NOT involve any cost.
+In accordance with Guidelines Pertaining to Fees for Third-Party Learning Resources Used for Academic Assessment students are NOT required to make any purchase for a course where the item is over \$50 or worth more than 20% of the student's grade.
+Although the MVC assignments have received approval from the Associate Vice-President at the University of Waterloo, these assignments exceed the 20% threshold and therefore students have the option of completing alternative assignments that do NOT involve any cost.